-For this situation, you can choose from Medigap Plans A, B,C, F, K, and L. Each offers a different level of coverage, so conduct thorough research before deciding which plan will serve your needs best.
+For this situation, you can choose from Medigap Plans A, B,C, F, K, and L. .
+Plans F & C are only available to beneficiaries who were eligible for Medicare before January 1, 2020.
+Each plan offers a different level of coverage, so conduct thorough research before deciding which plan will serve your needs best.

 3. GUARANTEED ISSUE RIGHTS APPLY IF YOUR INSURER DOES SOMETHING WRONG